PavelKryshtal/cloudtestdrive/DataScience/lab400/lab.md

   ![](./images/run_sql.png)

   Paste in the SQL that you have just downloaded.
 Execute it.
+You should see "View created" at the bottom of the page.

 - Go back to the APEX application and edit the Customers page.
 Choose Customers section in Content body.
 Add the "RECOMMENDATION" column in the select statement at the right.
   **Don't forget the comma just after the previous column.**